hujun-open/myflags/README.md

 - skipflag: skip the field for flagging
 - alias: use the specified alias as the name of the parameter
 - usage: the usage string of the parameter
+- action: this field is an action

 ## Quick Start